-Unfortunately, just as it seemed their dreams were about to be realized, Larry suffered a fatal heart attack late in 1998.
+Unfortunately, just as it seemed their dreams were about to be realized, Larry suffered a fatal heart attack.
 His death devastated Dan.
 Larry had been a mainstay in Dan’s life, his best friend and as a business partner, his gift for salesmanship was invaluable.
 But Dan was an experienced businessman and had always been a tireless worker.
 By sheer energy, he kept the struggling company afloat for many years.

 But the times and developments were against him.
 The growth of the internet had brought an explosion of online sales companies.
 While Mere Cie had a website and some online sales, its bread and butter was incense sales, and Dan did most of those sales in person.
 Dan had a backlog of tapestries and soapstone that had slowed to a trickle of his sales.
 He had to close his warehouse and basically live out of his car until cousin Lynne and her husband Roger took him into their household and gave him storage space for his inventory as well.
 Because of internet sales, most gift stores that had once been Dan’s major customers had closed their doors, and then when the crash of 2008 came, Dan’s company could not recover.
 He filed for bankruptcy on the advice of his cousin Kathy.